SolemmaLLC/ClimateStudioDocs/docs/revitImporter.rst

    :width: 900px
    :align: center

-We especially recommend `checking your model`_ if Rooms are Not Imported, multiple phases exist in this model, complex window geometry exists, or you are overwriting the current model.
+`Check your model`_ if Rooms are Not Imported, multiple phases exist in this model, complex window geometry exists, or you are overwriting the current model.

-.. _checking your model: revitImportTroubleShoot.html
+.. _Check your model: revitImportTroubleShoot.html

 Set up Daylight Simulation